Valkyrie/Valkyrjur, ‘Choosers of the Slain’.

-Sigrún’s grief knows no bounds and at last, the Valkyrie passes from this world, to be reincarnated, however, to the life of a heavenly shield maiden once more.
+Sigrún’s grief knows no bounds and at last, the Valkyrie passes from this world.
+Reincarnated, however, to the life of a heavenly shield maiden once more.

 The Einherjar, ‘Once Fighters’

 Their lives in Odin’s great hall are the dream existence of every born warrior.
 They fight all day, hacking, gouging, and dismembering their companions, honing their battle skills.
-In the evening all their wounds are healed, the shield maidens serve them mead, and they are honored to drink in the presence of great Odin.
+In the evening all their wounds are healed and the shield maidens serve them mead.
+Being among the chosen few honored to drink in the presence of great Odin.

 Their mead is a perfect brew drawn from the udders of Heidrun the goat, whose bounty is endless and allows the Einherjar to drink their fill without restraint before retiring to bed.

 By night, those who have taken swan-maidens as their wives can pass the time with their stunning Valkyrie brides.

 Although no Viking warrior could ask for more than this, their time in Valhalla is limited.
 Eventually when the time of Ragnarok comes their skills will be put to the test.
 Then they assist Odin in his battle against the great wolf Fenrir.

 They fail to save Odin, but are strong enough to hold back his enemies while his son Vidar takes revenge.
 Nevertheless, they all find their end in this world as Asgard and the other realms sink into the giant waves.
 The seas being beaten into a froth by Jormungand the world snake.

 The Fate of the Einherjar and the Valkyries